 Conclusions: We successfully developed and validated a model for predicting upgrading-risk, and providing risk-based personalized biopsy decisions, in prostate cancer AS.
 The model made available via a web-application enables shared decision making of biopsy schedules by comparing fixed and personalized schedules on total biopsies and expected time delay in detecting upgrading.

-Patient Summary: Personalized prostate biopsies are a novel alternative to fixed one-size-fits-all schedules.
-The underlying statistical models are made available through a user-friendly web-application and may help to reduce unnecessary prostate biopsies while maintaining cancer control.
+Patient Summary: Personalized schemes for prostate biopsies are a novel alternative to fixed one-size-fits-all schedules.
+The underlying statistical models are made available through a user-friendly web-application and may help to reduce unnecessary prostate biopsies while maintaining safe cancer control.

 Keywords: Active Surveillance, Biopsies, Personalized Medicine, Prostate